Mr. Speaker, I will be splitting my time with the member for .

-With respect to keeping Canadians safe, I am happy to say that, working across the aisle in the last Parliament on privacy issues, we saw a great deal of that work and those recommendations from our committee become promises in our platform.
+With respect to keeping Canadians safe, I am happy to say that working across the aisle in the last Parliament on privacy issues, we saw a great deal of that work and those recommendations from our committee become promises in our platform.
 We are going to keep Canadians safe online.
-As my three year old grows up, he will live his entire life online and we need rules to reflect his reality.
+As my three-year-old grows up, he will live his entire life online, and we need rules to reflect his reality.

 Thousands of Canadians continue to die because of a contaminated drug supply and our opioid crisis.
-To reference Statistics Canada numbers, for the first time in the last 40 years, life expectancy has stalled, which is attributed to the opioid crisis.
+To reference Statistics Canada numbers, for the first time in the last 40 years, life expectancy has stalled, attributed to the opioid crisis.
 Thousands of people have died.
 If it were not from substance use, I guarantee there would be more committed governmental responses from the provinces.
 As a federal government, we took significant action over the last four years, but we do not see that collective action across parties and provinces to address this real public health crisis.

 The throne speech rightly says that we have done much, but there is more to do.
-I hope we all agree in this place with this simple premise; that we should treat drug use as a health issue.
+I hope we all agree in this place with this simple premise: that we should treat drug use as a health issue.
 Yes, we must tackle traffickers and producers, but the very people who need our help, the patients, should be treated as patients and not criminals.
 If we do that for alcohol and gambling, we ought to do it for all substances.
 That is how we save lives.
 If we start with the premise that we treat drug use as a public health issue, and we all agree on that, then let us work together on what that means in legislation.

-My constituents have also called for a faster strategy to tackle rare diseases and they continue to call for a universal and national approach to pharmacare.
+My constituents have also called for a faster strategy to tackle rare diseases, and they continue to call for a universal and national approach to pharmacare.
 I know that was referenced in the throne speech and in our platform, and there was a lot of good work done in the last Parliament.

 I have a 13-year-old constituent, Helena Kirk, who was diagnosed with cancer at the age of three and went through 841 days of chemotherapy.
 She met with the , the and the former .
 In our platform was a $30-million commitment to pediatric cancer research, largely because of Helena's advocacy.
 I want to thank Helena for her hard work and let her know that we will do as much as we can to save the lives of her friends.